 - The EU total is calculated as an aggregation of Member States data.
 Member State data refer to the number of persons applying for asylum for the first time in that Member State.
 Persons may however apply for international protection in more than one Member State in a given reference year.
 Consequently, the EU total may include such multiple applications.
-Based on an estimate using latest available Dublin statistics, around 6% of asylum applicants in the EU have applied for asylum in more than one EU Member State during the same year.

 - For the purpose of this analysis only the top 30 countries of citizenship in terms of the number of applicants for asylum were considered.